liamcolangelo/BASIC/README.md

 Use `basic -updateTesting` to run updateToTesting.py which will update to a more recent branch that may not yet work.

 Use `basic -example` to run a guess the number demo

+Use `basic -install "filename"` to install a python file which will extend the runBasic.py file.